Pernicious Anemia and Other B Vitamin Deficiencies

 - Confusion, memory loss, depression, and/or dementia in severe cases

-Anemia resulting from vitamin B12 or folate deficiency are often referred to as "megaloblastic anemia" because red blood cells and the cells that make them are larger than normal.
+Anemia resulting from vitamin B12 or folate deficiency are often referred to as "megaloblastic anemia" because red blood cells are larger than normal.
 A lack of these vitamins does not allow RBCs to develop normally, which leads to their large size.
 This results in a reduced number of abnormally large RBCs and anemia.

 Symptoms of anemia will usually be investigated initially with a complete blood count (CBC) and differential.
 In pernicious anemia, other causes of vitamin B12 deficiency, or folate deficiency, these usually reveal:

 - A low hemoglobin level

 - Red cell indices—the mean corpuscular volume (MCV), which is the average size of RBCs, is high.
 Mean corpuscular hemoglobin (MCH) is also high, but mean corpuscular hemoglobin concentration (MCHC) is typically normal.

 - A blood smear will reveal RBCs that are abnormally large and oval-shaped.